 Planet Ocean Underwater Hotel is still in the planning stages, but if it happens, it will be located on private property near Key West in Florida, and will put a big focus on coral reef restoration.
 The project is aiming to be an ‘affordable’ underwater hotel (rates are estimated at $3,000 to $6,000 for two), and includes a lounge, dining area and an underwater elevator set to plunge from the floating catarmaran section above the water down to the capsule rooms below.

 Checked in by a robot, sleeping in a capsule and a wake-up call from Godzilla?
-It can only be and stay in Japan.
+It could only happen in Japan.

 Would you like ice with that?
 12 of the world’s top ice hotels, from Sweden to Alaska.